In Russia, COVID-19 surge shows no signs of abating

 Associated Press

-MOSCOW (AP) — Daily coronavirus cases and deaths in Russia remained at all-time highs Wednesday as more regions announced extending existing restrictions in an effort to tame the country’s unrelenting surge of infections.
+MOSCOW (AP) — Daily coronavirus cases and deaths in Russia remained at their highest numbers of the pandemic Wednesday as more regions announced extending existing restrictions in an effort to tame the country’s unrelenting surge of infections.

 Russia is five days into a nationwide non-working period that the government introduced to curb the spread of the virus.
 Last month, Russian President Vladimir Putin ordered many Russians to stay off work between Oct.
 30 and Nov.
 7. He authorized regional governments to extend the number of non-working days, if necessary.

-Note: This version has been corrected to show that Wednesday’s case number was not a record.